harsh827/Vibe_Chat/README.md

 ## Features

-- This app allows one to one chat online by creating chat rooms.
+- This app allows online chat by creating chat rooms.

  - On typing Emojis character[ examples :D , ;P ] they get tranferred to the corresponding Emoji pictures.